wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 were typical for all test cases, indicating no significant flaws among the tools.
 Therefore, the remainder of this validation will discuss the performance for identical values for Rb.

-.. list-table:: Calculated borefield lengths for test 1a with  a peak load duration of 6 hours and imposed Rb=0.13 m.K/W
+.. list-table:: Calculated borefield lengths for Test 1a with  a peak load duration of 6 hours and imposed Rb=0.13 m.K/W
    :header-rows: 1

    * - Sizing method